gdelataillade/alarm/README.md

 await Alarm.stop(id)
 ```

 This is how to run some code when alarm starts ringing.
-We implemented it as a stream so even if your app was previously killed, your custom callback can still be triggered.
+I implemented it as a stream so even if your app was previously killed, your custom callback can still be triggered.
 ```Dart
 Alarm.ringStream.stream.listen((_) => yourOnRingCallback());
 ```